IRTF-HRPC/drafts/draft-political.md

 --- abstract

-The IETF cannot ordain what standards or protocols are to be used on networks, but the standards development process in the IETF does have an impact on society through its normative standards setting process.
-This document aims to bring about a better understanding on the political nature of standards and protocols.
-Among other things, the IETF's work affects what is perceived as technologically possible and useful where networking technologies are being deployed, and its standards reflect what is considered by the technical community to be feasible and good practice.
-Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, it is generally agreed that standards and protocols are both products of a political process, and they can also be used for political means.
+The IETF cannot ordain which standards or protocols are to be used on network, but the standards-developing process in the IETF has a normative effect.
+The standardization work at the IETF has implications on what is perceived as technically feasible and good practice.
+As protocols mediate many aspects of modern life, and therefore contribute to the ordering of societies and communities, the consideration of the politics and (potential) impact of protocols should be part of the standardization and development process.

 --- middle